Wwalker-Crutch/WalkerTA-Tools/README.md

 - 📊 **Session logging** to provide a tamper-free audit trail of analyst actions, choices, and findings
 - 📁 **Export-ready Excel sheet creation** from collected artifacts, reducing the manual prep time needed to convert findings into reportable formats

-**WalkerTATools** acts as your CLI-sidekick—guiding you through evidence processing and helping ensure every string, email, URL, and file hash is accounted for, safely documented, and MISP-ready.
+**WalkerTATools** acts as your CLI-sidekick, guiding you through evidence processing and helping ensure every string, email, URL, and file hash is accounted for, safely documented, and MISP-ready.

 ---
 ### 🧩 Feature Categories: